Mine dust lung diseases

 - cancer.

-Resources Safety & Health Queensland (RSHQ) receives reports of disease from a variety of sources including Appointed Medical Advisers via the Coal Mine Workers’ Health Scheme, Site Senior Executives (SSEs), the Office of Industrial Relations (OIR) via the workers’ compensation scheme, and Queensland Health via the Queensland Notifiable Dust Lung Disease Register.
+Resources Safety and Health Queensland (RSHQ) receives reports of disease from a variety of sources including Appointed Medical Advisers via the Coal Mine Workers’ Health Scheme, Site Senior Executives (SSEs), the Office of Industrial Relations (OIR) via the workers’ compensation scheme, and from occupational respiratory disease registries including the Queensland Notifiable Dust Lung Disease Register and the National Occupational Respiratory Disease Registry .

-The figures displayed below represent cases of disease reported to the agency since 1984, when doctors Rathus and Abrahams completed the last comprehensive survey of the coal mining workforce.
+The figures displayed below represent both the number of diagnoses of each MDLD type, and the number of diagnosed workers, reported to the agency since 1984, when Doctors Rathus and Abrahams completed the last comprehensive survey of the coal mining workforce.
 Figures are updated and published at the end of each month.

 Please note, cases may be reclassified over time as additional information is provided to the agency.

-Figure 1 – Cases of MDLD reported to RSHQ for all mining since 1984 by financial year (current as at 30 November 2024)
+Figure 1 - Number of MDLD reported to RSHQ for all mining since 1984 by financial year (current as at 30 June 2025)

 Other MDLD: Another type of MDLD or the specific type of lung disease is to be confirmed (cases in this category may be re-classified over time as additional information is provided to RSHQ).